pandader/NLP-Proejct-Classification-main/README.md

 ## Get Started

 We provide handy classes and APIs for both analysis-oriented users and developers.
 There are $4$ jupyternote books to demonstrate data manipulation, data generation, optimization set-up, and transformer based classifiers.
-In addition, there are $3$ .py files to showcase the end-to-end workflow of supervised/unsupervised classification.
+In addition, there are $3$ .py files (as well as .ipynb version) to showcase the end-to-end workflow of supervised/unsupervised classification.

 ## Reference